-In general, medication costs and donor compensation expenses are not included in the refund, so the final price you have to pay is far more than you initially thought.
+In general, medication costs are not included in the refund, so the final price you have to pay is far more than you initially thought.

-In our Refunding Programme both medication and donor fees ARE INCLUDED in the flat fee and you will also have 70% of these costs refunded if we don’t succeed.
-So you won’t have to add the average cost for the medication and donor fees each cycle that are NOT refundable.
+In our Refunding Programme both medication ARE INCLUDED in the flat fee and you will also have 70% of these costs refunded if we don’t succeed.
+So you won’t have to add the average cost for the medication each cycle that are NOT refundable.
 An easy calculation leads to the conclusion that the percentage of money refunded in our programme is the highest of all shared risk or refunding programmes available.

 What is included in the programme?